Senior Research Associate/Senior Lecturer

 - Friso, G., Majeran, W., Huang, M., Sun, Q., & van Wijk, K. (2010).
 Reconstruction of metabolic pathways, protein expression and homeostasis machineries across maize bundle sheath and mesophyll chloroplasts; large scale quantitative proteomics using the first maize genome assembly.
 Plant Physiology.
 152:1219-1250.

 - Kroeger, T. S., Watkins, K. P., Friso, G., van Wijk, K., & Barkan, A. (2009).
 A plant-specific RNA binding domain revealed through analysis of chloroplast group II intron splicing.
-Proceedings of the National Academy of Sciences of the United States of America.
+PNAS: Proceedings of the National Academy of Sciences of the United States of America.
 106:4537-42.

 - Sun, Q., Zybailov, B., Majeran, W., Friso, G., Olinares, P. B., & van Wijk, K. (2009).
 PPDB, the Plant Proteomics Database at Cornell.
 Nucleic Acids Research.
 37:D969-74.

 Presentations and Activities